Tsumikiri/jquery-ajax-chart/README.md

 This plugin serves as a wrapper for the [Google Charts Library](https://developers.google.com/chart/).
 Use it to initialize Google Charts with familiar jQuery syntax.

 ##What do I have to do myself?
-You must create your own server-side implementation for serving Google Charts DataTables.
+You must create your own server-side implementation for serving [Google Charts DataTable JSON objects](https://developers.google.com/chart/interactive/docs/reference#dataparam).
 Usually this involves a server-side scripting language like PHP or Python, some database queries, and a bit of data formatting.